altnotshot/planetSimulator/README.md

-# Planet Simulator using pygame
+# Planet Simulator using pygame.